Rabbid76/graphics-snippets/documentation/normal_parallax_relief.md

     P  ... start of sampling - in (co-)tangent space
     R  ...
 Line of Sight - normalized direction in (co-)tangent space

     Tx ...
-Sample point in the height map texture - in (co-)tangent space h  ... height of the height filed - stored in the height map texture c  ... gradient of the cone (cone equation: x = c * y) - stored in the height map texture
+Sample point in the heightmap texture - in (co-)tangent space h  ... height of the height filed - stored in the heightmap texture c  ... gradient of the cone (cone equation: x = c * y) - stored in the heightmap texture

     Q  =  (Tx.x, h)
     S  =  normalize( (c, 1) )